calmcentralia/capstone/README.md

 ### Bonus Features (TBD)
 - [ ] Users can upvote annotations
-- [ ] comment section at bottom of song page
+- [x] comment section at bottom of annotations
 - [ ] users can have profiles
 - [ ] Artists have images associated with them that display on song and search pages
+- [x] Comments and Annotations can share images

+things to finish that I have started:

+- [x] styling of comments
+- [ ] delete buttons for comments and annotations
+- [ ] the rest of the error handling
+- [ ] edit annotations and comments
+- [ ] cloudinary?

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md